ynput/OpenPype/website/docs/admin_hosts_maya.md

 ## Publish Plugins

 ### Render Settings Validator

 `ValidateRenderSettings`

-Render Settings Validator is here to make sure artists will submit renders we correct settings.
-Some of these settings are needed by OpenPype but some can be defined by TD using [OpenPype Settings UI](admin_settings.md).
+Render Settings Validator is here to make sure artists will submit renders with the correct settings.
+Some of these settings are needed by OpenPype but some can be defined by the admin using [OpenPype Settings UI](admin_settings.md).

 OpenPype enforced settings include: